 JFK Airport is located in the Borough of Queens - at its southeastern section on Jamaica Bay - about 12 miles from lower Manhattan - and accessible via I-678 (Van Wyck Expressway); 878 Nassau Expressway and the Belt Parkway.

 With four long runways and serving over 51 million passengers each year, John F. Kennedy International Airport is a hub for American, Delta, & JetBlue airlines, and is served by most national and international airlines, offering direct and connecting flights to all points on the globe.

 The on-Airport Ramada Plaza Hotel (Building 144) is a convenient venue for overnight stays (Tel: 718-995-9000).
 To get to other nearby hotels, take the AirTrain to the Federal Circle station for free shuttles.

-Kennedy Airport's Central Terminal Area (CTA), has presently six passenger terminals -T1, T2, T4, T5, T7 & T8 - connected by the Airline Terminals Train.
+The Central Terminal Area (CTA) of Kennedy Airport has six passenger terminals -T1, T2, T4, T5, T7 & T8 - connected by the Airline Terminals Train & the Airtrain..